vivi-hoang/vivi-hoang/README.md

 - 👋 Hi, I’m @vivi-hoang
-- 👀 I’m interested in using technology to tell stories.
+- 👀 I’m interested in using technology to tell stories and provide access to information.
 - 🌱 I’m currently studying computer science.💻😵
 - 📫 Reach me at hoangphu@mail.gvsu.edu.